STMicroelectronics/meta-st-stm32mp/recipes-security/optee/optee-os/README.HOW_TO.txt

   - In case of using SOURCES-xxxx.tar.gz of Developer package the FIP_DEPLOYDIR_ROOT must be set as below:
     $> export FIP_DEPLOYDIR_ROOT=$PWD/../../FIP_artifacts

-To compile optee-os source code
+To compile optee-os source code with default embedded config:
     $> make -f $PWD/../Makefile.sdk all
-or for a specific config :
+You can check the configuration throught 'help' target:
+    $ make -f $PWD/../Makefile.sdk help

+To compile only one of the provided devicetree:
+    $ make -f $PWD/../Makefile.sdk CFG_EMBED_DTB_SOURCE_FILE=stm32mp157f-ev1 all
+For a specific devicetree file you need to force not only the devicetree but also the DRAM size settings:
-    $ make -f $PWD/../Makefile.sdk CFG_EMBED_DTB_SOURCE_FILE=stm32mp157c-ev1 all
+    $ make -f $PWD/../Makefile.sdk CFG_EMBED_DTB_SOURCE_FILE=<your_devicetree> OPTEE_DRAMSIZE=<dram_size_value_in_hexadecimal> all

 By default, the build results for this component are available in $PWD/../deploy directory.
 If needed, this deploy directory can be specified by added "DEPLOYDIR=<your_deploy_dir_path>" compilation option to the build command line above.